Do you think you have a house spider problem in your home?

 Finding and getting rid of the few wolf spiders you have tends to fix your spider problem.

 These spiders don’t spin standard webs, so finding one along with its web may surprise you.
 These spiders spin small, circular domes as their webs.
-These kinds of webs help them maneuver around while carrying its home.
+These kinds of webs help them maneuver around while carrying their home.

 These spiders reproduce faster than the common spiders.
 So, you may need to call pest control if you find a nest of orb-weavers.